 - Approach the faculty member, introduce yourself, and ask if she or he can write a favorable recommendation.
 [You'd be surprised how many luke-warm or negative letters otherwise excellent students receive simply because the referee was not appropriate for the student.]
 You should ask for an appointment to review your background and qualifications.
 Before the meeting, provide your recommender with a brief autobiographical statement including some detail about your interest in a health profession.
 Also, you should provide them with a list the courses you have taken, the grades you received and a summary of your extracurricular (and volunteer) activities.

-- Additional Letters of Recommendation: You may request two additional (and optional) letters of recommendation from other referees.
+- Additional Letters of Recommendation: You may request additional (and optional) letters of recommendation from other referees.
 Employers, research project directors, volunteer supervisors, and your academic advisor are all potential referees.
-[The only exception is a letter from the Pre-Health Advisor, who will be making up the composite letter.]
-These letters should be written on letterhead and directed to the Pre-Health Advisor at the address below.
+These letters should be written on letterhead and directed to the Pre-Health Advisor.
 Be sure to employ the approach you used for requesting faculty evaluations.

 - Autobiographical Sketch: You need to provide each health professional school with an honest, clear, and balanced picture of your background, qualifications and interests in a health profession.
 Your autobiographic sketch is your opportunity to identify areas you would like stressed in the composite letter.
 The essay has no pre-determined form or length, but should include the following: